Rory Fallon: Coaching career

 After retiring, Fallon worked with Plymouth Argyle's under-14 players.
 In mid-October 2019, Fallon was appointed assistant manager for the New Zealand national football team under manager Danny Hay.

 In November 2021, Fallon was appointed head of youth development at Wellington Phoenix, also coaching the under-19s team before becoming manager Waterside Karori of the Central League in December 2023.
 In January 2024, Waterside Karori announced that they had ended Fallon's contract by way of mutual consent before the season started.

 In February 2024, Upper Hutt City announced Fallon as their head coach for the 2024 season.

+On 29 January 2026, Fallon was announced as head coach of the Auckland FC Reserves, replacing Luke Casserly, who took up the role of head coach of the club’s new Auckland FC (OFC) squad.